denten-books/plain-text/0-chapter.md

 encode specific forms of governance and control.

-To trace the flows of governance and control that lurk beneath the text, of the sort that Friedrich Kittler warns us, must mean more than passive apprehension of footprints indicating the "evanescent absence" of life.[^ln-lacan] Unlike Kittler, who once wrote that "under conditions of high technology, literature has nothing more to say,"[@kittler_gramophone_1999, 263] I believe that literature thrives.
+To trace the flows of governance and control that lurk beneath the text, of the sort that Friedrich Kittler warns us about, must mean more than passive apprehension of footprints indicating the "evanescent absence" of life.[^ln-lacan] Unlike Kittler, who once wrote that "under conditions of high technology, literature has nothing more to say,"[@kittler_gramophone_1999, 263] I believe that literature thrives.
 But the advent of computational textuality also means that the reading of texts may also involve the proactive deployment of tools like *tracert*, *xxd*, *pcap*, *ssh*, or *traceroute*.
 These tools "hop" across, "sniff" packets in, "burrow" through, "survey," "traverse," and "flood" network topographies.
 Plain text channels itinerant streams of data back into the mangroves of human comprehension.
 There, code becomes intelligible for the very subjects whose loss Kittler laments.
 Only in such encrypted tunnels and secure shells can anything like the digital humanities take root.

 Consequently, the book makes a case for the recovery of textual roots latent in the machinery of contemporary computing.
 Software engineers routinely architect